YogiOnBioinformatics/Computational-Drug-Discovery-Internship-at-Merck/README.md

 During my WONDERFUL time there in the summer, I was involved with two projects which are explained in `PDF` documents in this repository.
 A brief explanation of each `PDF` document is provided below.
 I also was able to learn and **experience first-hand** the process of pharmaceutical drug development.

+**Files**

+`Automation of the Liquid Chromatography-Mass Spectrometry (LC-MS) Workflow Using a Run Sequence Wizard.pdf`

+This is the explanation of the main project I did over the summer at Merck in a VERY DETAILED manner.
+The beginning of the document has some main points for those that do not want to read through the whole document.

 **Contact Information**

 ![interests](https://avatars1.githubusercontent.com/u/38919947?s=400&u=49ab1365a14fac78a91e425efd583f7a2bcb3e25&v=4)